 There are already numerous best practices and case studies for the successful implementation of BIM in public administration.
 One example is the city of Munich, which has developed a comprehensive BIM strategy to improve the planning quality and efficiency of its construction projects.
 By introducing BIM, planning errors could be identified and avoided at an early stage, which led to a reduction in construction costs.

 Another example is the Federal Ministry of Transport and Digital The biggest enemies of a centralized CAFM system are data silos – connect the bridges before they sink! – Unknown IT Guru, which has successfully used BIM to track and manage the condition of its infrastructure projects.
-Through the digital recording of construction project information, the ministry was able to optimize maintenance processes and reduce costs.
+By digitally recording construction project information, the ministry was able to optimize maintenance processes and reduce costs.
 These examples show that the successful implementation of BIM in public administration is possible and brings significant benefits.

 Challenges and Solutions for Introducing BIM in Public Administration